Yves-CHEN/DENTIST/README.md

 ...
 ```
 > \-\-out \<the output file prefix\>

-Specifies the prefix of the output file.
-The output of DENTIST is in the following format.
+Specifies the prefix of the output files including  \*.DENISTI.full.txt, \*.DENISTI.short.txt and \*.DENISTI.ignored.txt.
+The .DENTIST.full.txt contains the statistics for all the tested variants in the following format.

 ```
 rsID        chisq   -log10(P)  ifDup rs131538    0.012   0.91       0